nuwank-swivel/swivel-portal/docs/prd/2-requirements.md

 ### Backend

 - AWS Lambda with Node.js/TypeScript
-- MongoDB Atlas
+- AWS DynamoDB with ElectroDB
-- Transactional data integrity
+- Data integrity with DynamoDB transactions
-- Caching for performance optimization
+- DAX for performance optimization

 ### Database

-- Normalized schema for users, bookings, and configurations
+- Single-table design for users, bookings, and configurations
-- Efficient querying for availability checks
+- Efficient querying with GSIs for availability checks
-- Concurrency handling for booking conflicts
+- Optimistic locking for booking conflicts